gamefrenza/AI_Legal_Agent/docs/Study_Guide.md

 -------------------------------------

-Based on the codebase analysis, I can explain how the system ensures compliance with data protection regulations like GDPR and CCPA.
+ I can explain how the system ensures compliance with data protection regulations like GDPR and CCPA.
 Here's a detailed breakdown:

 1. **Data Protection Management**